Quantitative Understanding of PDF Fits and their Uncertainties: Training Dynamics and the Neural Tangent Kernel

-A complementary picture is displayed in Fig.~\ref{fig:NTKMEigVecs}.
-Here, we show the eigenvectors of the product of matrices $\Theta_t M$, labelled with $q^{(i)}$, at different training times and as functions of the $x$-grid.
-The product of these two matrices will become relevant in Sec.~\ref{sec:LazyTraining}, where the solution of the lazy training equations is expressed as a linear combination of these eigenvectors.
+A complementary picture is displayed in Fig.~\ref{fig:NTKEigVecs}.
+Here, we show the eigenvectors of the NTK at different training times as functions of the $x$-grid, denoted by $z^{(i)}$.
 Together with the eigenvectors, we also show the output of the trained neural network at the corresponding training time.
 From these plots, we see that as the training progresses, the shape of the eigenvectors becomes more structured in order to reproduce the output function.
-Again, this conclusion supports the observations made previously in various occasions, that during training the neural network is changing its internal representation and the NTK encodes this information.
+Again, this conclusion supports the observations made previously on various occasions, that during training the neural network is changing its internal representation and the NTK encodes this information. \FloatBarrier